 The courses are taught by Penn State faculty using a combination of web and email resources as the delivery method.
-Applications are now being accepted for the certificate of children, youth, and family services.
+Applications are now being accepted for the certificate in children, youth, and family services.
 Upon successful completion of the program, a Certificate of Academic Accomplishment is awarded.

 Course List — Undergraduate Certificate in Children, Youth, and Family Services